Create a Personal Forensics Lab Part 1: The Primary Domain Controller

 Click Finish:

-Now we have a fully functional DC, and what should also be a working DHCP and DNS server, plus an everyday domain user, and a named administrative account which can be used to add the other machines to the domain as they are created.
+Now we have a fully functional DC, and a working DHCP and DNS server, plus an everyday domain user, and a named administrative account which can be used to add the other machines to the domain as they’re created.

 Extra Credit